Water table: Effects on construction

+A water table close to the surface affects excavation, drainage, foundations, wells and leach fields (in areas without municipal water and sanitation), and more.

-When the water table is close to the surface, groundwater must be removed during construction.
-This is conspicuous in Berlin, which is built on sandy, marshy ground, and the water table is generally 2 meters below the surface, so where pink and blue pipes are visible in town, carrying groundwater from construction sites into the Spree river (or canals).
+When excavation occurs near enough to the water table to reach its capillary action, groundwater must be removed during construction.
+This is conspicuous in Berlin, which is built on sandy, marshy ground, and the water table is generally 2 meters below the surface.
+Pink and blue pipes can often be seen carrying groundwater from construction sites into the Spree river (or canals).